shivannis/xandr-docs-public/xandr-docs/articles/monetize/buy-mobile-inventory-via-rtb.md

 This document describes how to set up a campaign to run on third-party mobile inventory (also known as "RTB" inventory).
-RTB inventory is made available for sale by other members of the Xandr platform; this includes ad networks and major publishers as well as external partners and exchanges that are integrated with Xandr.
+RTB inventory is made available for sale by other members of the Microsoft Advertising platform; this includes ad networks and major publishers as well as external partners and exchanges that are integrated with Microsoft Advertising.

 For more information on how to buy directly from mobile publishers, see [Buy Mobile Inventory Directly from a Publisher](buy-mobile-inventory-directly-from-a-publisher.md).